cameronmclean/pattern_mining/todo/Overall workshop evaluation.md

 knowledge and concepts to be used?

 - If lab patterns existed as a wikipedia type site, would you utilise them?
 Would you potentially comment or contribute in your areas of expertise?
-If you would contribute, how important is attribution and citeable evidence of your
+If your contributions could be claimed as citeable outputs?